 Communication and training are essential to help prevent the spread of COVID-19.
-Workers have the ‘Right to Know’ about potential workplace hazards, including COVID-19 transmission risks and how to protect themselves and others.
-Clients need instructions to understand what is required of them when visiting your workplace.
+Workers have the ‘Right to Know’ about workplace hazards, including COVID-19 transmission risks and how to protect themselves and others.
+Visitors (contractors, patrons, clients, etc.) need instructions to understand what is required of them when visiting the workplace.
 Here are recommendations for how and what to communicate about COVID-19.

-Tailor the communication and training to your workplace situation:
+Tailor the communication and training to the workplace setting:

-- Use accessible formats and languages appropriate to your workers and clients, to make sure they understand the information provided.
+- Use accessible formats and languages appropriate for workers and visitors, to make sure they understand the information provided.

-- There are many communication methods available to make sure that the information reaches your audience:
+- There are many communication methods available to make sure that the information is understood by workers and visitors:

 - Signs and infographics